 How high the proportion of reflected light rays is, depends on the geometry and the roughness of the surface to be measured as well as on the light source used.
 The objective also plays a role, as, depending on its diameter, an objective can also capture reflected light from surfaces that show flanks steeper than 90°.
 This is where the numerical aperture (AN) comes into play, which is defined by the objective diameter and the working distance.
 It influences how much the measurable slope of a surface can still exceed the 90° mark.

-Difference between Focus-Variation and Vertical Focus Probing
+Difference between Vertical Focus Probing and Focus-Variation

 Vertical Focus Probing, like Focus-Variation, is based on the vertical scan of the surface to be measured.
 The focus information curve is evaluated for each position.
 The difference to Focus-Variation is that in Vertical Focus Probing not only one, but several Z-values are calculated for each measuring point (XY).
 These Z-values represent the vertical surface.

-Vertical Focus Probing
+What´s so great about Vertical Focus Probing

 Optical hole measurement